brohudev/v2/src/content/writing/drafts/announcing spaced as a project-my thoughts..md

 tagline: IDK what I'm getting myself into here o-o
 ---

-TL;DR: I bought a bunch of Raspberry Pi's and this is how I'm going to tinker with them, or at least that's the plan so far.
+TL;DR: I bought a couple pc's and this is how I'm going to tinker with them, or at least that's the plan so far.

+the plan also includes me